AFA23SCM66K/CS584Group51TwitterHateSpeechRecognition/README.md

 Steps to be followed :

-We have already trained a model and uploaded here "cnnmdl1.h5" !
+We have already trained a model and uploaded here TwitterHateSpeechRecognition.ipynb

-Run detection.py and it works.

-If you like to train a model yourself, please run the model.py and use the dataset link provided for the model.
+If you like to train a model yourself, please run the ipynb file using dataset link or the csv file attached.

-Then you can train the model and later run the detection.py file...